 Low Carb Islandic Cod Fillets.
-Whew you would think I might be a little embarrassed by putting up this recipe, but I am not.
-It is so ridiculously easy, let alone good I couldn’t help myself.
+Whew, you would think I might be a little embarrassed by putting up this recipe, but I am not.
+It is so ridiculously easy, let alone good, that I couldn’t help myself.
 I was originally going to use pili nuts as my topping and I will at some point but while I was making it, I decided to use pork rind dust and never looked back.
-I had it the week and it was so good I got another piece of it yesterday and just had it again today.
+I had it the first week and it was so good I got another piece of it yesterday and just had it again today.
 I don’t know if you use or eat pili nuts or not as they are not only the best nut health-wise for you, they are very expensive too.
 I don’t eat them so often but I do everyone in a while toast some and eat them.

 The reason I say I’m embarrassed by the post is the ease of the recipe and I guess everybody and their brother uses and makes this although maybe not with pork dust or pili nuts.
 Awhile ago I bit the dust and ordered Duke’s Mayo and have never looked back.
-As I know it, Duke’s is the only sugar-free mayonnaise made and with that said, it is also the best tasting mayo every.
-I do have to order it from the company in South Carolina, but as I said it is well worth it.
+As I know it, Duke’s is the only sugar-free mayonnaise made and with that said, it is also the best tasting mayo ever.
+I do have to order it from the company in South Carolina, but as I said, it is well worth it.
 If you live in the South then you can buy it anywhere.
 This recipe is for one of those days when you are bone-dog tired and want dinner on the table in 30 minutes.
 So easy even a caveman could make it and no wonder it is such a popular dish.

 In case you’re wondering that gorgeous spinach veggie on the plate with the cod? is called Spinach Bhaji which is also a new recipe.

 - 6-8 Oz Room Temp.
 Cod Per Person (I Used An 8 Oz Piece)

 - 2 T Pork Rind Dust***